We've independently reviewed this article to make sure it's as accurate as we can make it.

 Chemical Drain Cleaners vs. Enzyme Drain Cleaners

 Chemical drain cleaners are cheap, easy to use, and eliminate clogs faster than enzyme drain cleaners and other natural solutions.
 However, chemical drain cleaners can produce toxic fumes and pollutants.

-Unlike traditional chemical drain cleaners, enzyme drain cleaners are also safer to use on your plumbing system; however, they are not as readily available as chemical drain cleaners, and they can also take longer to yield results.
+From what I’ve seen, enzyme drain cleaners are also safer to use on your plumbing system.
+However, they’re not as readily available as chemical drain cleaners, and they can also take longer to yield results.

 There are also natural alternatives to chemical and enzyme drain cleaners.
 Some popular homemade drain cleaning solutions include baking soda and vinegar, baking soda and lemon juice, as well as baking soda and salt.

 Clean Your Pipes Monthly or Bi-Monthly

 Failing to clean your pipes often could also explain why your sink gurgles but drains fine.
 You may be wondering how often you should clean your pipes – and the answer varies.

 Some suggest applying a drain cleaner to your kitchen sink and the rest of your plumbing pipes every one to two months; however, using a drain cleaner so often can be bad for your piping.

 A good rule of thumb: Any time your bathtub, kitchen sink, or any other plumbing fixture takes longer to drain, it’s usually a telltale sign that a clog has started to form.